 Ainslie retires from America's Cup trials race with damage

-Ainslie's crew pulled up on the third of seven legs on Bermuda's Great Sound after the camber arm in the high-tech wing sail broke.
+Ainslie's Land Rover BAR crew pulled up on the third of seven legs after the camber arm in the high-tech wing sail broke.
 He radioed to the race committee that he was withdrawing.
-The race was black-flagged, giving the win to Emirates Team New Zealand.
+The race was black-flagged, allowing the Kiwis to collect a point without sailing the whole course.

 The Brits tried to get back to the dock to replace the wing.
 Because the craft couldn't sail, it had to be pushed backward and sideways by support boats, costing the team 20 to 30 minutes and making it impossible to get back out for the next race.

 Team New Zealand merely had to start the second race and the race committee immediately black-flagged it, giving the Kiwis a 2-0 lead in the best-of-9 series.

 ''It's a tough day for the team to lose two races like that so early on in the piece, considering what's at stake here,'' Ainslie said. ''But I've got a lot of belief in the team that this is something we can come back from. ...
 We'll be back out tomorrow pushing hard.''

 He said the boat had just rounded the downwind mark and gotten on the wind when there was a ''big crunching sound coming out of the wing.
 In those situations it's awfully tempting to just keep plowing on and ignore it, but it was a pretty loud bang.
 We knew something fundamental was wrong.''

 Ainslie called it a ''technical bit of kit so I can't talk too much about exactly what did break, but it has something to do with the wing-control system, and a breakdown there that was pretty catastrophic.''